celery/ceps/draft/jumpstarter.rst

 Specification
 =============

-Jumpstarter is a Python implementation of an `Actor System`_ (which utilizies the `Actor Model`_).
-There are three fundamental axioms within the actor model (quoting the previous Wikipedia link):
+Jumpstarter is a Python implementation of an `Actor System`_ (which utilizes the `Actor Model`_).
+There are three fundamental axioms within the actor model:

-  An actor is a computational entity that, in response to a message it receives, can *concurrently* (emphasis ours):
+  "An actor is a computational entity that, in response to a message it receives, can *concurrently* (emphasis ours):

   1. Send a finite number of messages to other actors;
   2. Create a finite number of new actors;
-  3. Designate the behavior to be used for the next message it receives.
+  3. Designate the behavior to be used for the next message it receives."

+  -- Wikipedia

 It's important to remember that, although that is the technical definition of the actor, the interpretation and implementation of Actors and Actor Systems can be very flexible.
 Namely, what constitutes a "message" and "state" is very much up to the interpretation of the developer(s) and the system(s) they're using.